Flow in (retrieving from Salesforce)

 Automatic change detection

-OrgFlow is capable of automatically detecting metadata changes in a Salesforce org.
-After retrieving metadata from the Salesforce org, OrgFlow compares it to the metadata in the Git repository (at the correct point in time), and identifies the components that have changed.
+- After retrieving metadata from the org, OrgFlow compares it to the metadata in the Git repository (at the correct point in time), and identifies components that have changed

-This approach works regardless of retrieval mode, which means that you no longer need to worry about remembering which components need to be added to a deployment — even for orgs that do not have source tracking enabled (such as a production org).
+This approach works regardless of retrieve mode, which means that you no longer need to worry about remembering which components need to be added to a deployment — even for orgs that do not have source tracking enabled (such as a production org).

 Merging changes